 cd ~ mkdir acars cd acars

-The current version is 3.4 and can be found here https://github.com/TLeconte/acarsdec.
+The current version can be found here https://github.com/TLeconte/acarsdec.
 There may be a later version available so it might be worth to check this project on a regular basis.

 If you have an older version of acarsdec installed in a directory called “acarsdec” then you first have to remove or (preferably) rename that directory.
-To rename the old version to one with (preferably) a version number use this command:
+To rename the old version to one with (preferably) a version number use a command like this:

 mv acarsdec/ acarsdec-3.4

 Because the source is cloned to your RPI, a new directory named “acarsdec” will be created at the point where you issue the “git clone” command.
 So if you run the “git clone” command after the “cd acars” above, you will get a directory acarsdec in the acars directory which now contains the source of the project.